elixir-no-nels/EHOS/README.md

 ## Good things to know
 The `configuration.sh` file is read every time the loop in the main script runs again, so you can do on the fly changes to the script.
 The same is true for the `createvm.sh` script, every time it runs it reads the `configuration.sh` file, so you don't need to restart the main script for changes to take effect.
 If you want a logfile you can run `./DynamicVM-DynamicScaling-0.2.1.sh 2>&1>>logfile` to capture relevant events to the logfile.
 This is the preferred mode of execution since you will get information about what has happened in case you need to troubleshoot or something.
+You can use the `createvm.sh` script to manually create a VM too, just run `./createvm.sh m1.large` and make sure that the `configuration.sh` file has the correct settings for the VM you want to create.

 ## Bugs
 There is a possibility that the `openstack server list` command prints out the `dualStack=` IP information in reverse order, meaning that